 - They start to isolate, make a distance and make up lies, so they don’t need to meet pregnant women or newborn babies.

 - I really think that we should normalize our own feelings!
-Of course you feel jealous; of course it feels unfair that exactly you need to go through treatment!
+Of course you feel jealous; of course, it feels unfair that exactly you need to go through treatment!

-Here is my advice in your situation
+Here is my advice for your situation

 - Don’t get angry with yourselves for feeling jealous, just accept the feeling and tell yourselves that one day, it will be you!
 Try to use others pregnancies as a motivation, and think; one day it’s me!!

 - If you find it hard to feel happy on others behalf, when it comes to pregnancies, I find that normal, don’t get angry with yourself.
-This is a time limited situation — one day you will be the pregnant one!
+This is a time-limited situation — one day you will be the pregnant one!

 - Remember that the words you tell yourself and others will affect how they react and treat you.